10 – ‘The Democratic Circus’ (Naked / 1988)

 # 8 – ‘City Of Dreams’ (True Stories / 1986)

 True Stories’ was released in conjunction with a film Byrne created in 1986.
-(In fact, the Talking Heads are one of the most important acts in regard to video – something touched on below.)
+(In fact, the Talking Heads are one of the most important acts regarding video – something touched on below.)
 The album’s reception was lukewarm, but the lovely and anthemic ‘City Of Dreams’ remains poignant to this day.
 The Talking Heads understood how to write a reverb-soaked 80’s anthem that wouldn’t feel kitschy or dated many years later.
 ‘City Of Dreams’ still doesn’t.

 # 7 – Papa Legba (True Stories / 1986)